-- I. We recommend that the requirement be implemented in the 2019-20 catalog, but courses can be recertified, added, and approved in the area categories over time.
-We recommend that the following courses be immediately considered for inclusion in Seawolf Studies: - A. Ethnic Studies & Social Justice: Begin with existing ethnic studies courses. - B. Sustainability and Environmental Resilience: Begin with courses listed in the STARS report. - C. Global Awareness: Begin with courses in C3, language courses,D2, and D5 courses. - D. American Institutions: Begin with existing AI courses - II.
+- A. Ethnic Studies: Begin with existing ethnic studies courses. - B. Sustainability and Environmental Resilience: Begin with courses listed in the STARS report. - C. Global Awareness: Begin with courses in C3, language courses, D2, and D5 courses. - D. American Institutions: Begin with existing AI courses. - II.
 Sufficient courses must be offered in GE so that students can meet these requirements in GE without taking additional units.